© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Dovecote at Home Farm 150m south east of Lofts Hall is a scheduled monument protected by Historic England under reference 1017232.
 View the official record →

-The Dovecote at Home Farm is a brick-built structure located approximately 150 metres south-east of Lofts Hall in Essex.
+Dovecote at Home Farm 150m south east of Lofts Hall is a post-medieval brick-built structure of historical importance to Essex's agricultural heritage.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1017232.

 Dovecote at Home Farm 150m south east of Lofts Hall is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1017232.